Malaysia Airlines: 2011–2014: Third unprofitability, 2014 aircraft losses, bankruptcy

-2015–present: Renationalisation, restructuring, and rebranding
+2015–2020: Renationalisation, restructuring, and rebranding

 In January 2015, the airline was declared "technically bankrupt".
-In May 2015, it was announced that the airline will be transferred to a newly founded Malaysia Airlines Berhad (MAB) by 1 September 2015, with the rebranding of the airline also commencing the same day.
-The new company will have a heavily reduced workforce and adjusted route network with a focus on Asia according to its newly appointed CEO, Christoph Mueller.
-He also announced that Malaysia Airlines put some of its Airbus A380s up for sale.
+In May 2015, it was announced that the airline would be transferred to a newly founded Malaysia Airlines Berhad (MAB) by 1 September 2015, with the rebranding of the airline also commencing the same day.
+The new company commanded a heavily reduced workforce and adjusted route network with a focus on Asia, according to its newly appointed CEO, Christoph Mueller.
+He also announced that Malaysia Airlines would be putting two of its Airbus A380s up for sale.

 Four months later, MAB announced that they would add four new Airbus A350-900 aircraft to their fleet from the end of 2017 to the middle of 2018.
 The aircraft were to be leased from Air Lease Corporation.
 The airline also expected to add two more A350-900 and two Airbus A330-900 aircraft in the future.
-MAB then announced that it is set to undergo a brand overhaul involving a new name, logo and livery for its aircraft, with the changes to be unveiled on an unspecified date.
+MAB then announced that it was set to undergo a brand overhaul involving a new name, logo and livery for its aircraft, with the changes to be unveiled on an unspecified date.

+The airline has also started the retirement of the Boeing 777-200 fleet, with the last aircraft leaving in the year 2016.
+The route renationalisation and trimming of many long haul routes had made the aircraft inefficient to be deployed on the airline's medium haul routes, which were then already served by the Airbus A330-300.

 In January 2016, the airline introduced a policy of not serving alcohol on flights of less than three hours.
 While the move was unpopular with many travellers, the airline stated that its actions were in response to the preference of the majority of customers.